spack/spack/lib/spack/docs/getting_started.rst

        providers:
          mpi: [mpich]

-Here we tell spack that whenever we want to build with gcc use version 5.2.0 or if we want to build with intel compilers, use version 16.0.0.109.
-We add a spec for each compiler type for each cray modules.
-This ensures that for each compiler on our system we can use that external module.
+Here we tell Spack that whenever we want to build with GCC, use version 5.2.0 or if we want to build with Intel compilers, use version 16.0.0.109.
+We add a spec for each compiler type for each Cray module.
+This ensures that for each compiler on our system, we can use that external module.

 For more on external packages check out the section :ref:`sec-external-packages`.